-With the fall season steadily approaching, the Winston-Salem Fire Department wants everyone to have an enjoyable and safe Halloween, Thanksgiving, and Christmas.
+With the fall season upon us, the Winston-Salem Fire Department wants everyone to have an enjoyable and safe Halloween, Thanksgiving, and Christmas.
 The mission of the Winston-Salem Fire Department and NFPA (National Fire Protection Association) is to educate the citizens and communities in Winston-Salem by promoting fire safety and preventive measures to aid in decreasing fires, injuries and non-fire related incidents.

 Cooking fires are the number one cause of residential fires and injuries.
 The leading cause of fire in the kitchen is unattended cooking.
 Overheated cooking oil will start to bubble and smoke excessively.
 This bubbling reaction often overflows and ignites.
 The fire is intense and could spill over and out of the pan instantly.
 Microwaves ovens are one of the leading home products associated with scald burn injuries that are not related to fires.